Category Archives: battery management system

 TRAVEL BUDDY NOT PART OF THE ORIGINAL BUILD

 The Travel Buddy was never part of the build, until The Doc fitted the rear roof shelf and thought of this upgrade.
 It offers some great options when driving around for better meals.
-When driving long stints The Doc tends to eat take away, now he can cook my own food.
+When driving long stints The Doc tends to eat take away, now he can cook his own food.

 TO DO